 How You Can Help

-The proposed study will build on previous research by examining the effects of an innovative, standardized integrative oncology program based on the model outlined in the book Anticancer by David Servan-Schreiber, M.D.,Ph.D.
+The proposed study builds on previous research by examining the effects of an innovative, standardized integrative oncology program based on the model outlined in the book “Anticancer: a New Way of Life” by David Servan-Schreiber, M.D.,Ph.D.

-The study will dramatically move the integrative medicine field forward through several ground breaking strategies where previous research has fallen short.
-The Servan-Schreiber/Cohen Anticancer Fund will support a 5-year research project with the following measurable aims:
+The study aims to drive the integrative medicine field forward through several ground breaking strategies where previous research has fallen short in demonstrating the relevance of lifestyle change to health indicators.
+The Servan-Schreiber/Cohen Anticancer Fund (PDF) will support a 5-year research project with the following measurable aims:

 - Providing data on the clinical impact of a cost-effective, standardized integrative oncology intervention in regard to quality of life, physical outcomes, and biological indices of inflammation

 - Determining the contribution of different integrative modalities on patient outcomes

 - Establishing the first web-based integrative oncology information delivery system that facilitates access to safe and effective evidence-based therapies